ni/measurement-plugin-labview/docs/README.md

     ![Measurement Logic VI](images/Measurement%20Logic%20VI.png)

-7. Create the user interface in `Measurement UI.vi` under the `<LibraryName>.lvlib\`.
+7. Create the user interface in `Measurement UI.vi` under the `<MeasurementName>.lvlib`.
 The control and indicator names in the user interface should match the `Measurement Configuration` and `Measurement Results`.
 If the data type and name match, then the data from the controls will be sent to the `Measurement Logic.vi` and the results will be published to the indicators after the measurement is run.
 By default, the UI file consists of an 'Array In' control and 'Array Out' indicator.

     ![Measurement UI](images/Measurement%20UI.png)

 Note:

-- Additional info can be found in the to-do sections in the code, this can be viewed using the `Bookmark Manager` - You can open it from the `View` → `Bookmark Manager` menu.
+- Additional info can be found in the to-do sections in the code, which can be viewed using the `Bookmark Manager`.
+You can open it from the `View` → `Bookmark Manager` menu.
 In this window, you can will find the bookmark term `#MeasurementToDo`.
 Double-clicking on the items will take you to the VI locations where changes need to be made for creating your unique measurement service.
 - Scalars (int, double, uint, sint, string, boolean) and double array are the supported datatypes for the `Configuration` and `Output` parameters of the measurement.

 ---